Skip to content

 Cross-Fitting

 FL firms defined using odd years, regressions estimated on even years (and vice versa).
-The cross-fold average (0.036) is attenuated relative to the full-sample OLS (0.064) but remains positive.
+The cross-fold average (0.036) is attenuated relative to full-sample OLS (0.064) but remains positive.
+A decomposition exercise yields 0.043 (SE = 0.019), indicating roughly two-thirds of the attenuation reflects classification noise from the smaller subsample, not mechanical bias.

 2. Sample and Specification Robustness